PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Year2/BlockC/README.md

 # Creative Brief
 <img src="./images/emergency.jpeg" alt="emergency.jpeg" width="60%"/>

-During emergencies, individuals, news agencies, disaster relief organizations and emergency management agencies make use of social media for communication, information diffusion, making sense of the event, managing and mitigating risks.
-Twitter has become an essential communication channel during natural disasters as well as terror attacks.
+During emergencies, individuals, news agencies, disaster relief organizations, and emergency management agencies use social media for communication, information diffusion, making sense of the event, and managing risks.
+As a result, Twitter has become an essential communication channel during natural disasters and terror attacks.

 > "The main reason I like [Twitter] as a source of data is that it integrates not just a measure of typical exposure — which is ‘Did the water come
 > onto the land in a place where it wasn’t supposed to be?
 [It also] measures ‘What are people noticing?
 What are people talking about?’
 Twitter can
 > give us this aggregated measure of what those social consequences of that particular flood are."

 > Dr. Frances Moore
-> Assistant Professor in the Department of Environmental Science and Policy at University of California, Davis\
+> Assistant Professor in the Department of Environmental Science and Policy at the University of California, Davis\
 > [Source](https://blog.twitter.com/en_us/topics/company/2022/when-natural-disasters-happen-twitter-can-help-heres-how)

-On the other hand, Twitter contains huge amounts of misinformation making accurate identification of emergency tweets indispensible.
-In this block you will build NLP models for identification of emergency tweets.
-You will join one of the largest active NLP competitions on Kaggle titled, [Natural Language Processing with Disaster Tweets.](https://www.kaggle.com/c/nlp-getting-started)
+On the other hand, Twitter contains vast amounts of misinformation making accurate identification of emergency tweets indispensable.
+In this block you will build NLP models for identifying emergency tweets.
+You will join one of the largest active NLP competitions on Kaggle titled [Natural Language Processing with Disaster Tweets.](https://www.kaggle.com/c/nlp-getting-started)

-Your task is to predict whether a given tweet is about a real disaster or not.
+Your task is to predict whether a given tweet is about a disaster.
 If so, predict a 1.
 If not, predict a 0.
 The training dataset consists of more than 7000 tweets together with tweet location and keywords.

 Each sample in the train and test set has the following information: